Olive Garden Green Apple Sangria

 Ingredients

-Super easy to make, you’ll need just three basic ingredients for this recipe:
+Super easy to make, you’ll need just three essential ingredients for this recipe:

 Copycat Olive Garden green apple moscato sangria with apple and orange slices.